viiviilxx/TextClassification/README.md

 If you want to use original or another datasets, you should convert datasets to ids by `BERT tokenizer` and you should change format.
 ```
 - one document per line.
-- line must has 'tokenized ids' and 'label' that represented in one hot vector.
+- line must has 'tokenized ids' and 'label'.
+- label must be represented in one hot vector.
 ```
 example
 ```